-The PearsonAccess^{next} (PAN) training site is used for the Infrastructure Trial (instead of the operational site) to create sample students, create PearsonAccess^{next} Sessions, set up TestNav configurations, and monitor student test progress.
+The PearsonAccess^{next} (PAN) training site is used for the Infrastructure Trial (instead of the operational site) to create sample students, create PAN Sessions, set up TestNav configurations, and monitor student test progress.

-Schools should create accounts for test administrators, as well as any other necessary staff members, following instructions in the Guide to Importing Users into PearsonAccess^{next}, available online in the MCAS Resource Center under the User Information dropdown.
+Schools should create accounts for test administrators, as well as any other necessary staff members, following instructions in the Guide to Managing Users in PearsonAccess^{next}, available online in the MCAS Resource Center under the User Information dropdown.
+New users who need access to multiple schools in a district, such as technology coordinators, should contact a district user for a PAN account.
+The MCAS Service Center can provide support if there are questions about adding new users.

 Confirm that all staff members participating in the Infrastructure Trial have a user account for the training site and have been assigned their appropriate roles.
 To find a user in PearsonAccess^{next}, select Users from the Setup dropdown menu.
 Here, search by last name or select Show All (the button next to the search button).
-To see a user's assigned role, click on the icon and select the Roles tab.
-Refer to the User Role Matrix and the Guide to Importing Users into PearsonAccess^{next} in the MCAS Resource Center for more information about creating users and assigning roles.
+To see a user's assigned role, click on the 1 icon and select the Roles tab.
+Refer to the User Role Matrix and the Guide to Managing Users in PearsonAccess^{next} on the MCAS Resource Center for more information about creating users and assigning roles, if needed.

-Note that users with accounts from last school year may have been disabled due to inactivity or created with an "Active End Date."
+Note that users with accounts from last school year may have been disabled due to inactivity or because the accounts were created with an "Active End Date."
 Test coordinators should edit these accounts through the user interface or a file upload to restore access to PAN.
 Once this is completed, users should update their passwords.